History

 Looking Ahead

-Today, CPEI continues to advance clinical pastoral education through accredited programs, professional credentialing, and innovative learning environments.
-Guided by its mission to provide inclusive and life-transforming pastoral education, CPEI equips chaplains and spiritual care professionals to serve with compassion and competence in diverse ministry settings around the world.
+Guided by its mission, CPEI equips chaplains and spiritual care professionals to serve with compassion and competence across diverse settings.

 Office Address: 2105 Park Avenue | Suite 1 | Orange Park, Florida 32073